VAT OBLIGATIONS IN AUSTRIA

 Preliminary VAT returns must be filed by electronic means via "FinanzOnline" to Austrian VAT authorities before the 15th day of the second month [15 of N+2] following the tax period [month or quarter] to which it relates [=> 45 days].
 In case of late VAT returns, penalties may be levied up to 10% of the tax due.

 The tax period shall be set by each Member State at one month, two months or three months.
 Member States may, however, set different tax periods provided those ones do not exceed one year.
 The VAT return shall be submitted by a deadline to be determined by Member States.
 That deadline may not be more than two months after the end of each tax period.

 Is this requirement laid down in the country and what is the filing deadline?

 Your company has to submit an annual summarizing VAT return (Umsatzsteuererklärung) in Austria.
-The statement should be filed by electronic means via "FinanzOnline" before June 30th of the next calendar year.
+The annual statement should be filed by April 30th of the next calendar year (or by June 30th of the next calendar year in case of electronic filing through "FinanzOnline").
 An extension is available if your company is represented by an Austrian tax adviser.

 Member State may require taxable persons to submit a return in respect to all transactions carried out in the preceding year.
 That return shall provide all the information necessary for any adjustments.